SparklingWaterEnthusiast/YT-Speaker-Diarization-/DEVELOPMENT_LOG.md

 ## 19. Final handoff and agreed verification scope

-The user clarified that the 866 videos are the production workload, not a test suite, and no GPU other than the RTX 3080 Laptop is available or required.
-The implementation and bounded local verification are complete.
-No further benchmark runs are scheduled as release gates.
-Final review corrected ownership lease wording and distinguished early batch-memory results from the final memory-safe measurements; these were documentation-only edits.

 Launch the updated checkout using `run.ps1`.
 Existing saved settings are preserved; Performance is explicitly opt-in through Settings → Optimization →